- A printed backing material will camouflage and hide quilting.

 Here at Too Cool T-shirt Quilts we only use solid color backing material because we do awesome quilting on our T-shirt quilts.
 An accomplished artist quilts each of our quilts.
 We feel it is important that each block of a T-shirt quilt is quilted with it’s own unique design.
 Each block on a T-shirt quilt tells a unique part of the story, so it get’s it own quilted design.

-The designs are quilted on the front of the T-shirt.
+The designs are quilted on from the front of the T-shirt.
 They are seen mirrored on the back of the quilt.
 As a result of our quilting style, the backs of our T-shirt quilts are almost as fun as the front of the quilt.

 We also spend time tracing various designs on the front of the quilt because they show up on the back of the quilt.
 For example, look at the two photographs below.